 Murillo, B. (2017).
 Market encounters: Consumer cultures in twentieth-century Ghana.
 Athens, OH: Ohio University Press.Find this resource:

 Newell, S. (2012).
 The modernity bluff: Crime, consumption, and citizenshp in Côte d’Ivoire.
-Chicago: University of Chicago Press.Find this resource:
+Chicago, IL: University of Chicago Press.Find this resource:

 O’Donoghue, J. L., Kirshner, B., & McLaughlin, M. (2002).
 Moving youth participation forward.
 New Directions for Youth Development, 96, 19–25.Find this resource: